 Resolution of French and English war in Europe with the 1713 Treaty of Utrecht ending the War of the Spanish Succession and the 1748 Treaty of Aix-le-Chappelle failed to reconcile which nation would control the lands west of the Allegheny Mountains in North America.
 In 1713 the English gained control of Nova Scotia/Acadia, Newfoundland, and Prince Rupert's Land around Hudson Bay (owned by the Hudson's Bay Company until 1870), but the French retained most of Canada.
 In addition to Quebec and Montreal, the French continued to control Cape Breton Island and were able to build the fortress of Louisbourg there.

 The 1748 Treaty of Aix-le-Chappelle ended the War of the Austrian Succession in Europe.
-Fighting in North America started in 1739 with the War of Jenkins's Ear, and between 1744 48 was known as King George's War.
+Fighting in North America had started in 1739 with the War of Jenkins's Ear, and between 1744-48 was known on the western side of the Atlantic Ocean as King George's War.
 The British, including American colonists, managed to capture Louisbourg.
-However, in the Treaty of Aix-la-Chapelle the fortress was returned to the French as part of a trade for French-captured territory in India.6
+However, in the Treaty of Aix-la-Chapelle the fortress was returned to the French as part of a trade for French-captured territory in India.10

 French cartographers emphasized French land claims to the Ohio River and Mississippi River valleys